TheTrappist/Belyy_et_al_2021/README.md

 1) Download the original TIFF files into the "data/raw" subfolder of the repository.
 Make sure to preserve their folder structure as folders are later used to determine which movies correspond to which experimental conditions.
-2) From within FIJI/ImageJ, run the script "Run_2color_TrackMate_analysis.py".
-  This script provides a wrapper for the TrackMate ImageJ plugin and carries out batch tracking of both channels in all two-color movies in a given directory.
+2) From within FIJI/ImageJ, run the script corresponding to your version of the TrackMate plugin.
+If running TrackMate version 6, use the script "Run_2color_analysis_TrackMate_V6.py" (this is the one I used for the entire project and thoroughly tested).
+If running the later version 7, use the script "Run_2color_analysis_TrackMate_V7.py".
+I updated this right before releasing the code to account for changes in the API, but some secondary functions such as spot intensity analysis (not used for any of the figures in the paper) are still broken.
+Regardless of TrackMate version, this script provides a wrapper for the TrackMate ImageJ plugin and carries out batch tracking of both channels in all two-color movies in a given directory.
 3) In the dialog box that opens when you run the script, set "Directory for source files" to the folder where you just downloaded raw movies.
 "Directory to save TrackMate output to" should be set to "data/processed".
 "File types"